SynapseProject/syntinel.docs/docs/implementations/amazon-web-services.md

 # Amazon Web Services

-The Amazon Web Services (AWS) implementation of Syntinel utilizes a combonation of API Gateway endpoints, Lambda functions (written in DotNet Core 3.1) and DynamoDB tables.
+The Amazon Web Services (AWS) implementation of Syntinel utilizes a combination of API Gateway endpoints, Lambda functions (written in DotNet Core 3.1) and DynamoDB tables.

 ## Technical Architecture